 It’s not only the coffee that’s improved though, as the whole experience starts well before the first sip.
 The environment and ambiance is just as important — and local brewers know it, too, meaning that the way we drink coffee has been dramatically redefined.
 It’s in that vein that we’ve compiled this list — the coffee spots here don’t just serve a good cup (however you take your java), but are each doing their bit to add to our increasingly diverse coffee scene.

 Concept: Foodie law stipulates the inclusion of 18 Grams on any Hong Kong coffee crawl, as one of the first to bring barista coffee to the masses.
-From an unassuming corner in Causeway Bay, John So and his team have created a thriving mini-empire, with six branches altogether, encompassing the original 18 Grams and its more experimental, interactive offshoot, Coffee Roastery Lab.
+From an unassuming corner in Causeway Bay, John So and his team have created a thriving mini-empire, with seven branches altogether (including the most recent opening at Wan Chai’s Brim 28), encompassing the original 18 Grams and its more experimental, interactive offshoot, Coffee Roastery Lab.

 What to order: The flat white at 18 Grams (HK$38) is as good as you’ll get around town, and they do a fine piccolo latte (HK$32) as well.
 Their iced options are almost as good as their hot selections — we love their iced cappuccino (HK$47) for those lazy summer afternoons.